firmai/financial-machine-learning/README.md

 Repo list is updated nightly and status is shown on the badge
 ___

-<del>Please contact me to take over and revamp this repo (it gets around 100k views and 650k clicks per year), I don't have time to update or maintain it - message 15/03/2021</del>

 A curated list of practical financial machine learning (FinML) tools and applications.
 This collection is primarily in Python.

 A listed repository should be deprecated if: